 ARTS AND CRAFTS

-The Buick Reatta’s development took place during one of the most tumultuous periods in GM’s history: Roger Smith’s ill-fated attempt to reorganize the corporation, merging the previously independent divisions into three ‘supergroups': Truck & Bus; CPC (Chevrolet-Pontiac-Canada); and BOC (Buick-Oldsmobile-Cadillac).
+The Buick Reatta’s development took place during one of the most tumultuous periods in GM’s history: Roger Smith’s ill-fated attempt to reorganize the corporation and merge the previously independent divisions into three ‘supergroups': Truck & Bus; CPC (Chevrolet-Pontiac-Canada); and BOC (Buick-Oldsmobile-Cadillac).
 At the same time, manufacturing responsibility was being transferred from the Fisher Body Division to the GM Assembly Division (GMAD), which resulted in the early retirement of many of GM’s most experienced manufacturing people.

 Considering the intense controversy surrounding the decision to outsource the Allanté to Pininfarina, it’s ironic that the Reatta also ended up as something of an international project.
 With resources spread thin, chief project engineer Randy Wightman looked abroad for much of the engineering work, including having the early prototypes built in England by Aston Martin Tickford.